fygar256/general-assembler-axx/README.md

 MOVF FA,d 01,d>>24&0xff,d>>16&0xff,d>>8&0xff,d&0xff
 ```

-and if `movf fa,0f3.14` is passed to the assembly line, the object output will be 0x01,0xc3,0xf5,0x48,0x40.
+and if `movf fa,0f3.14` is passed to the assembly line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.

 ・Number notation